-The detection result in TABLE 23 is of very different quality by true and false positives from different context of landscape, but all follow the same steps of information extraction with a threshold similarity between source image and template being set at 0.5.
+The detection result in TABLE 20 is of very different quality by true and false positives from different context of landscape, but all follow the same steps of information extraction with a threshold similarity between source image and template being set at 0.5.
 The pattern of detection is scattered.
 A scattered pattern is to be expected since the selection process is by micro perspectives of individual characteristics within a template patch.
 Therefore, the pattern of detection is noncontextual.
 Any clustering or ordered pattern by template matching is objective detection by similarity of input, and not influenced by other features in the vicinity.
+The classification and interpretation of detection naturally then becomes subjective based on rules given to classify by, or background of interpretation.
 The rate of true and false positives is at some sites extremely skewed by similar curvature in the landscape, especially as a result of modern construction blurring the filtering possibilities.
 Therefore, it is, as before, necessary to remove and exclude detection within certain areas of modern construction by a buffer to extract more purposeful information.
 Naturally, this can also result in erroneous exclusion of features of interest within near vicinity of modern construction.
 In the near vicinity of modern constructions, the presence of recent artificial mounds and curvatures is too excessive to be filtered, but deceives both human visual detection as well as computational automatic detection.
 Therefore, it is necessary to exclude these areas by a buffer as presented in Figure 47 around major roadways.
 All modern construction, such as minor roadways, cannot be excluded, since it would remove too many details in the landscape.
 Therefore, the buffer will only be extended around major structures of modern construction.
 To improve rate of detection by template matching, the threshold value applied does not deliver equal good results across the different contexts of landscape.
 As a consequence, best match needs to be investigated by changing given similarity threshold at the nine different sampling sites.
 The similarity threshold can easily be adjusted to increase degree of similarity necessary for detection between source image and template to change and improve outcome.
 However, initial similarity calculation was set at the same threshold value to have comparable output.
-In order to improve, the following automated detection in TABLE 24, was designed towards finding best threshold match to given context, as well as buffer exclusion surrounding major parts of modern construction.
-The representation of script function in TABLE 24 by changing threshold values clearly shows necessary adaptation to different context of landscape by the amount of curvature represented.
+In order to improve, the following automated detection in TABLE 21, was designed towards finding best threshold match to given context, as well as buffer exclusion surrounding major parts of modern construction.
+The representation of script function in TABLE 21 by changing threshold values clearly shows necessary adaptation to different context of landscape by the amount of curvature represented.

-TABLE 24: TEMPLATE MATCHING BY BEST THRESHOLD MATCH AND BUFFER-ZONES
+TABLE 21: TEMPLATE MATCHING BY BEST THRESHOLD MATCH AND BUFFER-ZONES